 Modeling the microclimate of sports facilities

-- HVAC system sizing
+- Sizing HVAC systems

 - Selection of air distribution systems and sizing of equipment rooms